ashinpaugh/syf-backend/README.md

     - In the project's root directory open `ROOT/Vagrantfile`
         - Ensure that the settings for *vb.memory*, *vb.cpus*, and *config.vm.network* won't conflict with your current setup.
     - Open `ROOT/provision/bootstrap.sh`
         - Note the *SQL_PASSWORD* sh variable at the top.
-You will use this later when configuring symfony.
-Change as needed.
+You may change as needed.
+This will later be used when configuring symfony.
     - Open `ROOT/provision/apache-vhost.conf`
-        - The line that has *ServerName* followed by a domain name is what this document reffers to as DOMAIN.
+        - The line that has *ServerName* followed by a domain name is what this document refers to as DOMAIN.
         - Change *DOMAIN* as needed.
         - Copy *DOMAIN*, open your 'hosts' file (location varies based on operating system), and point *DOMAIN* to the IP listed next to *config.vm.network "private_network"* in `ROOT/Vagrantfile`